 When is the FF7 Remake Part 2 release date?

-Based on the similarly scaled, Final Fantasy XIII, we can likely expect the follow-up to launch 1-2 years after the first part.
-FFXIII encompassed three separate entries that were released over the course of four years, so we might be looking at a similar timeline here.
+FFXIII encompassed three separate entries released over five years, and we might be looking at a similar timeline here.
 The first FFXIII was released in 2009 followed by sequels in 2011 and 2014.
-Unlike the FF7 Remake, development on the follow-up titles didn’t begin until after each of the previous games was released.
+Unlike FF7 Remake, development on the follow-up titles didn’t begin until after each of the previous games was released.

 What is the FF7 Remake Part 2 story?

 FF7 Remake's credits roll when the party leaves Midgar.
-In the original title, this was when Final Fantasy VII transitioned to an open-world, globe-trotting adventure.
-You'd venture to different towns and cities and uncover the world's hidden history with some focus on Cloud's past.
-Persuing Sephiroth was your active goal, but you'd continue to thwart Shinra's nefarious corporate plans, too.
-The most likely possibility is that the second FF7 Remake game will end where the original's first disc concludes in the Forgotten City.
+In the original title, this is when Final Fantasy VII transitions to an open-world, globe-trotting adventure.
+Cloud and his friends are tasked with saving the world from Shinra and Sephiroth.
+The most likely possibility is that the second part of FF7 Remake will end where the original's first disc concludes — the Forgotten City.

-Don’t expect the sequel to ape for FF7's original story.
-FF7 Remake Part 1 expands upon the original a great deal, even introducing new characters and enhancing the roles of smaller characters.
-Expect future entries to pull heavily from FF7's Compilation that includes the animated movie Advent Children, some written works, and other spin-off games like Crisis Core.
+Still, we can't expect the sequel to mirror FF7's original story exactly.
+FF7 Remake Part 1 expands upon the original a great deal, introducing new characters and enhancing the roles of minor supporting figures.
+Expect future entries to pull heavily from the animated movie Advent Children and other spin-off games like Crisis Core, particularly after Part 1 grappled heavily with these characters defying "Destiny."

 Will FF7 Remake Part 2 have any new features?

-Judging from the original saga, players will gain access to a host of new vehicles as the game(s) progress.
+Judging from the original saga, players will gain access to a host of new vehicles as Cloud's journey unfolds.
 Players will almost definitely get Chocobos, the ridable avians that appear in every Final Fantasy game.
 There's also a Buggy car that players will drive around in, along with the Tiny Bronco airplane that can only fly in shallow water, effectively functioning as a boat.
 At one point, the player gets full control over an airship, but that probably won't happen until later entries in the Remake series.

 Will FF7 Remake Part 2 have new party members?